 Recently, some research-based systems have also been introduced to the scientific community.
-For example, by combining local and global management subsystems, a cloud-based remote control system has been developed to monitor environmental conditions in tropical horticulture cultivation as well as remotely control drip irrigation for tomato plants based on soil moisture content [18].
-The framework has been tested under unstable network connections in rural areas, which has demonstrated its potential and usefulness.
-However, it requires longterm outdoor verification and still has compatibility issues when integrating with different sensing devices.
-PhotosynQ software manages data collection and storage through a handheld device called MultispeQ [19].
-It uses Bluetooth to retrieve leaf surface images, environmental and geolocational data collected by the handheld device, which are then stored in a mobile phone or a laptop for centralized analysis.
-The system requires manual interference for data synchronization and onsite workstations or cloud-based servers for data analysis.
+For example, by combining local and global management subsystems, a cloud-based remote control system has been developed to monitor environmental conditions in tropical horticulture cultivation as well as remotely control drip irrigation for tomato plants based on soil moisture content [17].
+The framework has been tested under unstable network connections in rural areas, which has demonstrated its potential and usefulness; however, it requires long-term outdoor verification and still has compatibility issues when integrating with different sensing devices.
+PhotosynQ software manages data collection and storage through a handheld device called MultispeQ [18].
+It uses Bluetooth to retrieve leaf surface images, environmental and geolocational data collected by the handheld device, which are then stored in a mobile phone or a laptop for centralised analysis.
+The system requires manual interference for data synchronisation and onsite workstations or cloud-based servers for data analysis.
 Hence, it is tailored for small-scale and qualitative phenotyping tasks.
-Breed-Vision is another system that gathers data through a networkbased HTTP server [20].
+BreedVision is another system that gathers data through a network-based HTTP server [19].
 Mounting multiple sensors on a tractor, BreedVision is used to carry out field phenotyping for wheat breeding.
-Sensors communicate to a structured query language (SQL) database running in an embedded system.
-However, similar to the above-mentioned commercial systems, this platform is designed for bespoke hardware and has not provided an open application programming interface (API) that allows external hardware and software to connect.
-Solely for collecting climate datasets, the PANGEA architecture [21] was successfully established to network large numbers of connections (e.g., wireless sensor networks [WSNs]) for agricultural practices [22].
+Sensors communicate to a SQL database running in an embedded system.
+However, similar to the above commercial systems, this platform is designed for bespoke hardware and has not provided an open application programming interface (API) that allows external hardware and software to connect.
+Solely for collecting climate datasets, the PANGEA architecture [20] was successfully established to network large numbers of connections (e.g. wireless sensor networks, WSN) for agricultural practises [21].
 This system has been used to integrate large-scale WSN installations through open and distributed smart device interfaces.
 However, it cannot handle image-based datasets and thus limits its applications in image-based plant research.
-Recently, a comprehensive and open-source phenotyping hybrid information system (PHIS) has been developed by INRA [23].
-The PHIS aims to provide a platform to enable data tracing and reanalysis of phenomic data (for both sensor- and image-based data) collected on thousands of plants, sensors, and events.
-It can identify and retrieve objects, traits, and relations via ontologies and semantics.
-Because the PHIS needs to incorporate many external phenotyping and modeling systems, it is heavyweight and suitable for post-experimental data integration and analysis.
+Lately, a comprehensive and open-source Phenotyping Hybrid Information System (PHIS) has been developed by INRA [22].
+The PHIS system aims to provide a platform to enable data tracing and reanalysis of phenomic data (for both sensor- and image-based data) collected on thousands of plants, sensors and events.
+It can identify and retrieve objects, traits and relations via ontologies and semantics.
+Because the PHIS system needs to incorporate many external phenotyping and modelling systems, it is therefore heavyweight and suitable for post-experimental data integration and analysis.

-The above-mentioned industrial and academic efforts identify the need to develop a scalable and openly available information management system to deal with our growing experimental needs and biological datasets.
+The above industrial and academic efforts identify the need to develop a scalable and openly available information management system to deal with our growing experimental needs and biological datasets.
 It needs to handle different types of datasets acquired in plant phenotyping experiments.
-To integrate data transfer, calibration, annotation, and aggregation effectively, such a system should be flexible for changeable experimental designs and expandable with third-party hardware and external software.
-More importantly, the system needs to enable users to closely monitor experiments conducted in different locations while experiments are being carried out.
+To integrate data transfer, calibration, annotation and aggregation effectively, such a system should be flexible for changeable experimental designs and expandable with third-party hardware and external software.
+More importantly, the system needs to enable users to closely monitor experiments conducted in different locations whilst experiments are being carried out.